-Positive factors - ICRA could revise the outlook to positive or upgrade the ratings if VFSPL is able to sustain a good quality portfolio growth while maintaining its healthy earnings profile over the medium term.
+Positive factors - ICRA could revise the outlook to Positive or upgrade the ratings if VFSPL is able to sustain good quality portfolio growth while maintaining its healthy earnings profile over the medium term.

-Negative factors - Pressure on the ratings could arise in case of an increase in the leverage beyond 4.5 times or a deterioration in the asset quality indicators with the 90+dpd increasing beyond 5.0%, resulting in a decline in the RoMA on a sustained basis.
+Negative factors - Pressure on the ratings could arise in case of an increase in the leverage beyond 4.5 times or a deterioration in the asset quality indicators with the 90+dpd increasing beyond 5.0%, resulting in a decline in the return on managed assets (RoMA) on a sustained basis.